kimiklein/kimiklein.github.io/_pages/cv.md

 {% include base_path %}

+* Professor for Theoretical Computer Sciene at Universität zu Lübeck, since 2023
+* PostDoc at Kiel University, working on own DFG Project: "Approximative Methods in Integer Programming", 2022-2023
-* Visiting professor at University of Bremen, since 2022
+* Visiting professor at University of Bremen, 2022
 * PostDoc at Kiel University, working on own DFG Project: "Approximative Methods in Integer Programming", 2020
 * PostDoc at Kiel University in the group of Thomas Wilke, 2019
 * PostDoc at EPFL Lausanne in the group of Friedrich Eisenbrand, 2018